Car tuning: Detuning

 Detuning is the process returning a modified car to its original factory status, or reducing its performance in a particular area of tuning.
 For example, a car may be "detuned" to allow increased traction when the track grip is not sufficient to handle the increased power of the tuned engine.

 Styles of modification

-Modified cars can be significantly different from their stock counterparts.
-A common factor among owners/modifiers is to emulate the visual and/or performance characteristics of established styles and design principles.
-These similarities may be unintentional.
-Some of the many different styles and visual influences to car modification are:
+Modified cars can be significantly different from their stock counterparts, as a result a common factor among owners/modifiers is to emulate the visual and/or performance characteristics of established styles and design principles; though the similarities may not be intentional.
+As a result, there are now many different styles and visual influences to car modification, some of which are: